srichard3/hyel-spyder/readme.md

 This comes at the cost of not really being able to do colors, but that's a tradeoff I'm willing to make It'll look good when I add the 4-way background anyway

+# Bugs

+- `UIImpactGenerator` crash, I think the cause are short haptics

+# Just 'Cuz Changes

+## Overlay Ordering

+It looks kinda sick when the overlay only affects the background

+I could've just done overlays by tinting the BG then, but oh well...

+I'll make it work this way by adding overlays to the ordering of GameObjectTypes!